ritik307/ritik307/README.md

 </p>

 <p align="center">
   I'm a 2nd year student pursuing Master's in Computer Applications 🎓 from Guru Gobind Singh Indraprastha University 🏛.
 I'm a passionate learner who's always willing       to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms skills 🤓.
+I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms skills🤓.
 </p>

 <h2 align="center">Reach me on <img src="https://media0.giphy.com/media/jqNPzdTTxQfOgOqpO4/source.gif" width="50"></h2>